Could True Crime Make the World a Better Place?

 Looking back on the earliest true crime boom is a reminder that from the start the genre has existed in this uneasy paradigm of propaganda and promise.

 Alongside the new police force came new ways of gathering evidence.
 Although ancient forensic practices date as far back as China circa 425 BCE, the 19th century ushered in scientific approaches such as blood analysis, photographic documentation, fingerprint identification, and more.
 Modern forensics became a point of fascination among the public.
-They “demanded to know what methods were being used to solve crimes and took an avid interest in how such methods were applied,” scholar Sharon J. Kobritz notes in her research exploring detective fiction as a natural outgrowth of the Victorian period.
+They “demanded to know what methods were being used to solve crimes and took an avid interest in how such methods were applied,” scholar Sharon J. Kobritz wrote in her research exploring detective fiction as a natural outgrowth of the Victorian period.

-Looking back on the earliest true crime boom is a reminder that from the start the genre has existed in this uneasy paradigm of propaganda and promise.
+Looking back at the earliest true crime boom is a reminder that from the start the genre has existed in this uneasy paradigm of propaganda and promise.
 Just as stories shed light on a justice system badly in need of reform, they also played into the fears and anger that propped up that same system of power.
-But the invention of fictions also offered a space for reimagining crime and punishment.
+That the invention of the fictional crime sleuth rose out of this moment feels like one of the most hopeful takeaways for today.

 ×